 The NBA regular season came to a close over the weekend and the contenders for this year’s MVP award have now done all they can.

-Philadelphia 76ers talisman Joel Embiid finished at the top of the MVP ladder but that doesn’t mean the race is over just yet - as there is a global panel of 100 writers, analysts and broadcasters who will ultimately decide the outcome of what may well end as one of the tightest MVP races in league history.
+Philadelphia 76ers star finished at the top of the MVP ladder but that doesn’t mean the race is over just yet - as there is a global panel of 100 writers, analysts and broadcasters who will ultimately decide the outcome of what may well end as one of the tightest MVP races in league history.

-At this point it is worth noting that the award isn’t simply decided by stats and some of the panel of voters also focus on the ‘narrative’ of the season.
-The fact Jokic guided the Nuggets almost singlehandedly into the playoffs when they were beset by injuries potentially worked in his favour last year.
+At this point it is worth noting that the award isn’t simply decided by stats, and some of the panel of voters also focus on the ‘narrative’ of the season.
+The fact Jokic guided the Nuggets almost single-handedly into the playoffs when they were beset by injuries potentially worked in his favor last year.
 If this narrative aspect didn’t exist, LeBron James would probably have won more than four MVP awards and Kobe Bryant definitely would have won more than one.

 This year, those voting with a narrative on their mind will surely lean towards Embiid, who has finished second in the MVP voting in each of the last three seasons.
 The perception may be that it is his turn - but that doesn’t mean a win would be in any way undeserved.